 We have adopted an Executive Severance Plan, or the Severance Plan, pursuant to which senior employees (including our named executive officers other than Ms. Hyman) are eligible to participate.
-The Severance Plan provides for the payment of certain severance and other benefits to participants according to their position in the event of a qualifying termination of employment with us.
+Ms. Hyman does not participate in the Severance Plan.
+The Severance Plan provides for the payment of certain severance and other benefits to participants in the event of a qualifying termination of employment with us.